Tenshi-Shina/Tenshi-Posters/README.md

-A small little mod I made for Lethal Company.
+Thanks for downloading this small mod I made!
+I hope you enjoy it, this is my first mod.